-This soft and fluffy Lemon Pistachio Cake is a simple single layer cake with a tender pistachio sponge made with olive oil and topped with a dreamy lemon cream cheese frosting.
+This soft and fluffy Lemon Pistachio Cake is a simple single layer cake with a tender pistachio sponge made with olive oil and topped with a dreamy whipped lemon cream cheese frosting.
 This cake is full of flavor and I like to make it all year round since it is light and fresh for Spring and Summer, and then also festive with pistachios during the holidays and makes use of lemons when they are in season in late winter.
-I think you will love this recipe and if you enjoy making fruity sheet cakes, check out my Strawberry Lemon Cake and Lemon Raspberry Sheet Cake too!
+The frosting is so airy and unlike your usual cream cheese frosting.
+I think you will love this recipe and if you enjoy making fruity sheet cakes, check out my Strawberry Lemon Cake and Lemon Raspberry Sheet Cake too.
+I also love this Pistachio Carrot Cake for Easter, and if you love baking with pistachios, make my very popular Salted Pistachio Chocolate Chunk Cookies.

 - Soft and moist pistachio cake - this recipe makes a tender cake with a bouncy, moist crumb texture.